Transactional messages

 • Account notifications.

-• Personal digest - if this is personalized for the individual based on some actions.
-For example, if your customers want a weekly summary of sales they've made or actions they performed.
+• Personal digests - if they are personalized for an individual based on some action.
+For example, if your customers want a weekly summary of sales they've made.

 Identifying the type of messages

-Various types of messages can qualify as transactional depending on your business or application type.
+Depending on your business or application type, various messages can qualify as transactional.
 Instead of focusing on all the possible types of transactional messages, there are a few clear indicators that a message is not transactional:

-• If your message has multiple recipients receiving the same content and the message is not triggered by an event, then it is not transactional.
-Instead, it would be considered as a form of bulk messaging.
+• If your message has multiple recipients receiving the same content and the message is not triggered by an event.

-• If your message consists of an announcement or update about your product or website.
+• If your message consists of an announcement or update about your product or website and is broadcast to multiple recipients.

 • If your message is any form of promotional SMS marketing.